Programming your radio

 - Disable WiFi connections on your computer, as it may prevent the configuration utility from properly communicating with the bridge

 - Make sure no devices are connected to your computer via ethernet, other than the wireless bridge.
-Note that for the OM5P-AN and AC bridge, you must use a particular Ethernet port.
+Note that for the OM5P-AN and AC bridge, it is recommended to use a particular Ethernet port.
 See the on screen image and instructions for more information.

 The OM5P-AN and AC use the same power plug as the D-Link DAP1522, however they are 12V radios.
 Wire the radio to the 12V 2A terminals on the VRM (center-pin positive).